ac-26/Telecom-Customer-Churn-Prediction/README.md

-# Telco Customer Churn Prediction
+# Telecom Customer Churn Prediction

-A comprehensive machine learning project to predict customer churn in the telecommunications industry using advanced data science techniques and ensemble modeling approaches.
+A comprehensive data science project to predict customer churn in the telecommunications industry using advanced data science techniques and ensemble modeling approaches.

 ## 📊 Project Overview

 Customer churn is a critical business metric for telecommunications companies.
 This project implements an end-to-end machine learning pipeline to predict which customers are likely to discontinue their services, enabling proactive retention strategies and significant cost savings.

 ### Key Objectives
-- Analyze customer behavior patterns and identify churn indicators
+- Analyze customer behavior patterns and identify key churn indicators
 - Develop robust predictive models with high accuracy and reliability
-- Provide actionable insights for customer retention strategies
 - Implement a scalable ML pipeline for production deployment
+- Provide various business insights

 ## 🗂️ Dataset Information